 In April 2005, the UK Ministry of Defence announced the selection of the AgustaWestland Future Lynx for the Royal Navy’s surface combatant maritime rotorcraft (SCMR) and British Army’s reconnaissance helicopter (BRH) requirement.
 The naval and army versions have a high level of commonality in airframe and avionics.

 In June 2006, the UK MoD awarded a contract for 70 Future Lynx helicopters, 30 for the navy and 40 for the army (plus options for an additional five helicopters for each service).
 These numbers were slightly reduced in December 2008 to 62, 34 for the army and 28 for the navy.
 The programme is valued at nearly £1bn.

 In January 2013, the Korean Government placed an order with AgustaWestland to receive eight AW159 helicopters for the Republic of Korea Navy.
 The first batch of four helicopters was delivered to the Korean Navy in June 2016.
 Delivery of final batch of four helicopters was completed in December 2016.

-In March 2016, Finmeccanica was awarded an approximately €100m ($114m) contract to provide two helicopters to the Philippines Navy.
-Deliveries are scheduled in 2018.
+In March 2016, Finmeccanica was awarded a €100m ($114m) contract to provide two anti-submarine helicopters to the Philippines Navy.
+The deliveries were concluded in May 2019.